Abhishek-Birada/javascript/README.md

       2
       you skipped printing 3 by using continue
       4
-Map object : It stores key value pairs same as object.
-	     But the insertion order of keys is remembered by map and object doesnt remember insertion order of keys.
-      	     Map only inserts unique keys unlike object. syntax : let map = new Map() map.set(key,value) is used to insert key and value pairs in map. map.get(key) is used to get the value of the key. map.size property is used to get the size of the map. map.delete(key) removes a particular key from the map. map.clear() removes all the key value pairs from the map. map.keys() returns an object of  all the keys. map.values() returns an object of all the values. map.has(key) returns true or false based on if key is present in the map or not.

 4.for of loop : It is used to get values.
                 syntax : for(iterator of iterable){
                          }